 CESSI courses are non-standard, and our policies and deadlines differ from those of UW-Madison.
 Please read our policies here and contact us prior to the start of the program with any questions.

 It is our goal to make CESSI as affordable as possible.
-Three different sources of funding are available for eligible applicants, although students are encouraged to explore alternative funding options available through their home institutions as well.
+Three different sources of funding are available for eligible applicants, although students are also encouraged to explore alternative funding options available through their home institutions.

 Title VIII Fellowship